dbankier/tishadow.yydigital.com/app/views/sections/4_extras.md

 ### appify

-the `tishadow appify` command can be used to create a stand-alone app that is integrated with tishadow. the app will automatically launches the contained tishadow bundle and connects to a pre-configured server. the allows connecting to the deployed app via the repl and/or push upgrades.
+the `tishadow appify` command can be used to create a stand-alone app that is integrated with tishadow. the app automatically launches the contained tishadow bundle and connects to a pre-configured server. this allows connecting to the deployed app via the repl and/or push upgrades.

 see the following [blog post](http://www.yydigital.com/blog/2013/2/19/TiShadow_Appify) for a